 Sublocade shouldn’t be injected into a vein.
 This is because the drug becomes a solid mass after it’s injected into your body.
 If the drug is injected into a vein, the solid mass can move through your bloodstream.
 It could end up blocking the blood supply to vital organs.

-For this reason, Sublocade should be injected only under your skin and only by a healthcare provider.
-Having your injections managed by a healthcare provider helps reduce the risk of the drug being injected incorrectly.
+For this reason, Sublocade should be injected only under your skin and only by a healthcare professional.
+Having your injections managed by a healthcare professional helps reduce the risk of the drug being injected incorrectly.

 The location where you get Sublocade must also be certified through the REMS program.